Bhuribhat/IBM-Data-Science/9. Machine Learning/Week 1 - Intro to Machine Learning/README.md

 - Regression - the process of predicting a continuous value

 To supervise a machine learning model, we load the model with knowledge so that we can have it predict future instances.
 To do this, we split the data into 2 parts:
-- Labelled training data, where we know the outcome/result
+- Labeled training data, where we know the outcome/result
-- Testing data, which is not labelled, and we do not know the outcome/result We teach the model by training it with the training data.
+- Testing data, which is not labeled, and we do not know the outcome/result We teach the model by training it with the training data.

 ### Unsupervised Learning
 Unsupervised learning involves data without labels, and we let the model work on its own to discover information that may not be visible to the human eye.
-It means, the unsupervised algorithm trains on the dataset, and draws conclusions on un-labelled data.
+It means, the unsupervised algorithm trains on the dataset, and draws conclusions on unlabeled data.
 Generally speaking, unsupervised learning has more difficult algorithms than supervised learning, since we know little to no information about the data, or the outcomes that are to be expected.
 The most widely used unsupervised learning techniques are:
 - Dimension Reduction / Feature Selection - this reduces redundant features to make later classification easier
 - Density Estimation - a simple concept that is mostly used to explore the data to find some structure within it